JayconSystems/EPaper-Demo/README.txt

-This is an example Arduino/MSP430 demo for the Epaper developement board.
+This is an example Arduino/MSP430 demo for the Epaper development board.

 	Works with all our EPaper development boards: http://www.jayconsystems.com/epaper-development-board-v1-1-44.html